junxit/us-congress-bills-117/bill.md

   - **(3)** the types and forms of materials accepted by each community curbside recycling, drop-off recycling, or composting program;
   - **(4)** the number of individuals with access to recycling and composting services to at least the extent of access to disposal services;
   - **(5)** the number of individuals with barriers to accessing recycling and composting services to at least the extent of access to disposal services;
-  - **(6)** the inbound contamination and capture rates of community curbside recycling, drop-off recycling, or composting programs; and
+  - **(6)** the inbound contamination and capture rates of community curbside recycling, drop-off recycling, or composting programs;
-  - **(7)** where applicable, other available recycling or composting programs within a community, including store drop-offs.
+  - **(7)** where applicable, other available recycling or composting programs within a community, including store drop-offs; and
+  - **(8)** the average cost to States, units of local government, and Indian Tribes of recycling and composting programs.
 - **(c)** *Standardization of recycling reporting rates*
   - **(1)** *Collection of rates*
     - **(A)** *In general* The Administrator may use amounts made available under section 9 to biannually collect from each State the nationally standardized rate of recyclable materials in that State that have been successfully diverted from the waste stream and brought to a materials recovery facility or composting facility.